The Star-Spangled Banner National Historic Trail invites visitors to explore the trail from wherever there are!

 The Maryland Office of Tourism has an online video that highlights of War of 1812 locations along the Star-Spangled Banner Byway, the auto route of the trail.

-Two virtual tours of Fort McHenry are now available!
+Virtual tours of Fort McHenry are now available!
 Additionally, two live cams--Fort View and Rampart view--stream live video of the Fort all day and night.

 Interested in seeing some of the Trail’s water routes?
 The Chesapeake Conservancy has virtual river tours of many of the Chesapeake Bay tributaries along the Star-Spanged Banner National Historic Trail, including the Elk, North East, Patapsco, Patuxent, Potomac, Sassafras, and Susquehanna rivers.